UKCloud/documentation/articles/openstack/ostack-how-share-images.md

 ## Overview

+You may require the ability to use multiple projects, but may want to use custom images across those projects.
+Sharing images between projects enables you to create master images in a single project, and then share them into multiple other projects.

 This article provides examples of how to share images between OpenStack projects in the same region.

 ### Intended audience

-Anyone responsible for the design and implementation of applications and services deployed on UKCloud OpenStack service, and should be familiar with using the OpenStack dashboard and API/CLI.
+This article is intended for anyone responsible for the design and implementation of applications and services deployed on UKCloud's OpenStack service.
+Users should be familiar with using the OpenStack dashboard and API or CLI.

-## Background

-Customers may require the ability to use multiple projects, but may wish to share custom images between those projects.
-This allows for master images to be created in a single project, and then shared into multiple other projects.

-## Sharing images between projects.
+## Sharing images between projects

 > [!NOTE]
 > You will require a RC file for both the source project and the destination project.

-- Source the source project RC file
+1. Source the source project RC file.

-- Locate the destination project
+2. Locate the destination project:

- - openstack project list
+   `openstack project list`

-- Locate the image you wish to share
+3. Locate the image you want to share:

- - openstack image list
+   `openstack image list`

-- Set the image as shareable.
+4. Set the image as shareable:

- - openstack image set --shared image-id
+   `openstack image set --shared image-id`

-- share the image with the destination project
+5. Share the image with the destination project:

- - glance member-create image-id dest-project-id
+   `glance member-create image-id dest-project-id`

-- Source the destination RC file
+6. Source the destination RC file.

-- Check that the image share is pending
+7. Check that the image share is pending:

- - openstack image member list image-id
+   `openstack image member list image-id`

-- Accept the image share
+9. Accept the image share:

- - openstack  image set --accept image-id
+   `openstack image set --accept image-id`

 ## Feedback